kungming2/AssistantBOT/FAQ.md

 #### Example Flair Enforcement Message

+This message is sent to users who do not select a flair for their post:

+---

 Hey there, u/USERNAME,

 Thanks for your submission to r/SUBREDDIT!
 This is a friendly reminder that the moderators of this community have asked for all posts in r/SUBREDDIT to have a *post flair* - in other words, a relevant tag or category.